Find Out the Best Time to Visit Alaska Depending on Your Interests

 You’ll want to take lots of photos so be sure to bring a camera and multiple memory cards plus extra batteries in case one dies while you’re in port.

 Make sure your passport is up to date.
-Even if you depart from Seattle and only plan on getting off the ship in U.S. ports of call (and not the Canadian ones as the cruises typically visit either Victoria or Vancouver in British Columbia) you’ll still need your passport since you’ll be sailing through international waters.
+Even if you depart from Seattle and only plan on getting off the ship in U.S. ports of call (and not the Canadian ones as the cruises visit Victoria British Columbia) it’s still good to have your passport in case of unexpected changes to your travel or if you change your mind and decide to visit Victoria.

 Also since you’ll be in international waters for part of the cruise, check with your cell phone provider about roaming charges and international fees if you plan on using your phone during the vacation.
 You don’t want to think you’re in range for your phone’s data plan, only to find out you weren’t and are charged exorbitant roaming and international fees.